Juneyy/Crimes-Data-Analysis-and-Visualization-EDA/README.md

 </div>

 ## Motivation
 Los Angeles has one of the highest crime rates in America.
-This repository is to explore the crime area and the type of crimes located in Los Angeles.
+This repository is to explore the crime area and the type of crime located in Los Angeles.
 The data is collected from [Crime Data From 2020 to Present](https://catalog.data.gov/dataset/crime-data-from-2020-to-present)

 ## Exploring the Area
 The top 50 areas of the crime area are shown below.
-Central LA has the highest crime rate, with a count above 50,000 total crimes commited since 2020.
+Central LA has the highest crime rate, with a count above 50,000 total crimes committed since 2020.

 <div align="center">
     <img alt="churn" src="Images/CrimePerArea.png">